Build 01 / Governed Marketing Localisation

 Less manual rebuild risk

-Extracts translatable content, translates it through a controlled structure, and rebuilds usable assets without relying on repeated copy and paste work.
+Extracts translatable content, routes it through a controlled structure, and rebuilds usable assets without repeated copy and paste work.

 Controlled terminology

-Product names, trademarks, merge fields, URLs, approved phrases, and restricted claims are protected before the model receives the payload.
+Product names, trademarks, merge fields, URLs, approved phrases, and restricted claims are protected before the translator agent receives the payload.

 Traceable decisions